papivot/VCF-Jumpbox-using-VMOperator/README.md

-# Tanzu Jumpbox using VMOperator
+# IaaS control plane Jumpbox using VMOperator

-You can leverage this repository to deploy a Tanzu Jumpbox using VMOperator on your Supervisor Cluster (vSphere with Tanzu).
+You can leverage this repository to deploy a Jumpbox using VMOperator on your Supervisor Cluster (vSphere with Tanzu).
 This simple implementation exposes the Linux login shell securely over a web browser and can also be accessed by SSH.

 More details on VMOperator and how to use them can be found [here](https://docs.vmware.com/en/VMware-vSphere/7.0/vmware-vsphere-with-tanzu/GUID-F81E3535-C275-4DDE-B35F-CE759EA3B4A0.html)

-Besides standard Linux troubleshooting and networking tools, some of the additional packages that get deployed in the Tanzu Jumpbox are -
+Besides standard Linux troubleshooting and networking tools, some of the additional packages that get deployed in the Jumpbox are -

   - docker-ce
   - kubectl
   - jq
-  - helm
   - pinniped cli
   - carvel tools
   - velero cli